 Articles

-Get Ready to Rumble Posted about 11 years ago
+Get Ready to Rumble Posted over 11 years ago

 The Six Nations often produces some very physical rugby and this year’s instalment could be particularly hard.
 England have set out their team to dominate physically, France can match beauty with brutality, Scotland have an abrasive pack, Ireland’s relatively new second row has regenerated the team, Wales has a number of big backs and Italy’s forwards are always up for a scrap.